tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 #### Insight Into Yourself and others

+As we go through life, all of us are of necessity expressing these preferences, and demonstrating the resultant personality traits in our daily actions.
+And many of us are already subconsciously processing this information, to varying degrees.

+Spiritual portraits make these invisible personality traits visible.
-Having your spiritual portrait allows you to better understand:
+This means having your spiritual portrait allows you to better understand:

 - Why we do the things we do
 - Where others are coming from
-- Why you relate better to some people - both real and fictional - than to others
+- Why we relate better to some people - both real and fictional - than to others
-- What can cause recurring difficulties we have with some types of people
+- What can cause difficulties we have with some types of people to happen again and again

 [**Key point**]
+People are aware of their preferences to varying degrees.
-Even if you are conscious of your preferences, being able to visualize your own preferences is incredibly enlightening.
+Regardless of how well you know yourself, being able to visualize your personal preferences in a Groja[footnote] is incredibly enlightening.

 ### Are You Too Busy - or Afraid of the Unknown?